 Using visual aids is among our list of tips in this video breakdown of how to write exposition into a screenplay.
 Watch how Jurassic Park makes the genius decision to reveal scientific jargon and concepts through an educational video.

-Although this scene is extremely efficient at communicating information, not every narrative has the luxury of introducing a concept in a matter-of-fact video.
+This scene is extremely efficient at communicating information.
+But not every narrative has the luxury of introducing a concept in a matter-of-fact video.
 To incorporate crucial information into a film visually and organically, it is up to the script must first entice curiosity in the audience.

 We brought The Matrix screenplay into the StudioBinder's screenwriting software to break it down.
 In this scene, Neo and the audience first encounter “the real world.”